top of page

 Immediate Post-Earthquake Imaging

 Following the devastating 2023 Marrakesh–Safi earthquake, Pléiades Neo and SPOT satellites were swiftly mobilized to capture high-resolution imagery over the affected areas.
-These areas included Marrakech, Amizmiz, Tizguine, and Mouzda.
-Tasking was employed to ensure complete coverage of the disaster-stricken region on September 10, 2023, providing critical insights to aid in emergency response efforts.
+Pléiades Neo and SPOT have been mobilised over the city of Marrakech, Amizmiz, Tizguine and Mouzda.
+Tasking was used to obtain coverage of the entire disaster area on 10th September, 2023.

 Detailed Damage Assessment